doichev-kostia/doichev-kostia/src/content/blog/app-engine-deployment-pipelines.md

 You can read the setup instructions in [this article](https://cloud.google.com/blog/products/identity-security/enabling-keyless-authentication-from-github-actions).

-In the end you should have the following secrets and variables:
+In the end, you should have the following secrets and variables:
 WORKLOAD_IDENTITY_PROVIDER: projects/123456789/locations/global/workloadIdentityPools/my-pool/providers/my-provider
 SERVICE_ACCOUNT: my-service-account@my-project.iam.gserviceaccount.com
 GCP_PROJECT_ID: my-project